 What are Community Governance Reviews?

 A Community Governance Review is a process to provide opportunity to review and make changes to governance arrangements to town and parish councils.
-This is to ensure that they continue to be reflective of the identity and interest of local communities, and that they are as efficient and effect in their governance as can be.
+This is to ensure that they continue to be reflective of the identity and interest of local communities, and that they are as efficient and effective in their governance as can be.

 A Community Governance Review can make a number of changes to parish governance when there is clear evidence to do so: